 - 2 Flax Eggs

-- 1 Cup of vegan butter at room temp
+- 1 Cup vegan butter at room temp

-- 1 Cup of Icing sugar.
-If you want it sweeter use 1 and ½ cups.
+- 1 Cup icing sugar If you want it sweeter use 1 and 1/2 cups.
+See our notes for our sugar-free tips

 - Preheat your oven to 375.